happta/dapp/README.md

 ## How can I use the app locally?

-The app runs on the port 5005 (e.g: `http://localhost:5005`).
+The app runs on the port 3001 (e.g: `http://localhost:3001`).
 If you want to use the app add this configuration to the `/etc/hosts` file:

 ```
 127.0.0.1 testrpc
 127.0.0.1 ipfs
+127.0.0.1 app
 ```